PoldervaartS/AI-to-Meth/README.md

 ![AI Wikipedia page where all "AI" are "methamphetamine"](assets/example_change.PNG)

-Browser extension that replaces occurrences of 'artificial intelligence' with 'methamphetamine'
+Browser extension that replaces occurrences of 'artificial intelligence' with 'methamphetamine', notable models with "Magic Rock", and "NVIDIA" with "Walter White"

 Installation
 ------------